 The rootdelete.sh script should be run from the Oracle Clusterware home on each node.
-It stops the Oracle Clusterware stack, removes inittab entries, and deletes some of the Oracle Clusterware files.
+It stops the Oracle Clusterware stack, removes inittab entries, and deletes Oracle Clusterware files.
 It can also be used to downgrade the Oracle Cluster Registry from the existing release to a previous release.
 The script uses the following syntax: